elliotwoods/ofxKinectForWindows2/README.md

 Implementation of Kinect For Windows v2 API using COM (not KinectCommonBridge)

+## Warning

+Following PR https://github.com/elliotwoods/ofxKinectForWindows2/pull/13 , we are now working against oF 0.9.0.
+If you intend to work with 0.8.4 or earlier, please use the following previous version : https://github.com/elliotwoods/ofxKinectForWindows2/tree/0.8.4

 ## Features

-Currently supports:
+Currently lets you:

-* Grab RGB, IR, Long Exposure IR, Depth, BodyIndex
+* Grab all the image streams (color, depth, IR, long exposure IR, body index)
-* Body tracking (aka skeleton tracking)
+* Generate a 3D ofMesh (point cloud or stitched mesh) with texture coordinates
+* Track bodies (skeleton points, bone maps)
+* Transfer coordinates

+Currently doesn't support:

-* Ground plane detection
+* Audio
 * Some remapping functions

-Doesn't support:
-* Audio
-* Face tracking
-* All remapping functions

 ## License